-It is the same as for the combination of ultrasound + low-frequency current (see the previous paragraph).
-The optimal myorelaxation is attained with a frequency of 150-180 Hz (unlike diadynamic currents, the myorelaxation effect is not lowered by the stimulant frequency of the 50 Hz - MF component of DD currents).
+is the same as for the combination ultrasound + low-frequency current (see the previous paragraph).
+The optimal myorelaxation is attained with the frequency of 150-180 Hz (unlike diadynamic currents, myorelaxation effect is not lowered by the stimulant frequency of 50 Hz - MF component of DD currents).

 If you want to enhance myorelaxation of deeply located muscles by simultaneous increase in temperature, use continuous ultrasound.
-On the contrary, if increase in temperature is contraindicated, use pulsed ultrasound with a higher Duty factor (For Duty factor, see the chapter Modes of Operation).
+On the contrary, if increase in temperature is contraindicated, use pulsed ultrasound with a higher Duty factor (For Duty factor, see 1.4 Modes of Operation).

-The initial intensity for continuous ultrasound (Duty factor 1:1) is $0.4 - 0.6 \text{ W/cm}^2$, the initial intensity for pulsed ultrasound with Duty factor 1:2 - 1:4 is $0.5 - 1.0 \text{ W/cm}^2$, the initial intensity for pulsed ultrasound with Duty factor 1:8 - 1:16 is $1.0 - 1.3 \text{ W/cm}^2$.
+The initial intensity for continuous ultrasound (Duty factor 1:1) is $0.4 - 0.6 \text{ W/cm}^2$ , the initial intensity for pulsed ultrasound with Duty factor 1:2 - 1:4 is $0.5 - 1.0 \text{ W/cm}^2$ , the initial intensity for pulsed ultrasound with Duty factor 1:8 - 1:16 is $1.0 - 1.3 \text{ W/cm}^2$ .

 The AMP intensity is chosen according to the desired effect.
-Mainly the analgesic effect of amplitude modulation about 100 Hz is reached by above threshold sensitive intensity, optimal myorelaxation effect of 150 - 180 Hz modulation is reached with intensity at the threshold motor level.
-The patient must not feel pain or a burning sensation during application even in the hyperalgesic zone or trigger point.
-If pain occurs, lower the ultrasound intensity immediately (record it on the patient's card and send the patient to his/her physician for an immediate check-up).
-In order to eliminate the burning sensation in the trigger point area, lower the intensity of the mid-frequency component or add the contact medium (It is not necessary to inform the patient's physician).
+Mainly analgesic effect of amplitude modulation about 100 Hz is reached by above threshold sensitive intensity, optimal myorelaxation effect of 150 - 180 Hz modulation is reached with the intensity at threshold motor level.
+The patient must not feel pain or burning sensation during application not even in the place of hyperalgesic zone or trigger point.
+If pain occurs, lower the ultrasound intensity immediately (record it to the patient's card and send the patient to his/her physician for immediate check-up).
+In order to eliminate burning sensation in the trigger point area, lower the intensity of mid-frequency component or add the contact medium.
+(It is not necessary to inform the patient's physician.)

-1.9.3 ULTRASOUND + TENS (TRANSCUTANEOUS ELECTRICAL NERVE STIMULATION)
+1.9.3 Ultrasound + TENS (Transcutaneous Electrical Nerve Stimulation)

 In the above-mentioned combinations, the emphasis is put on myorelaxation, therapy of hyperalgesic zones and trigger points.
-In the combination of Ultrasound + TENS, the expected effect is generally analgesic, i.e. it is used not only for treatment of the above-mentioned reflex change areas, but also for other kinds of pain.
-It is important to keep in mind the mechanisms of ultrasound treatment because not every type of pain can be treated by ultrasound.
-This combination is especially suitable for myalgia (post-stress, reflexive, etc.) and post-traumatic pain (after peracute condition; 24-36 hours after onset), during lege artis general therapy (relaxation, etc).
+In the combination of Ultrasound + TENS, the expected effect is generally analgesic., i.e. it is used not only for treatment of the above-mentioned reflex change areas, but also for other kinds of pain.
+It is important to keep in mind mechanisms of ultrasound treatment because not every type of pain can be treated by ultrasound.
+This combination is especially suitable for myalgia (post-stress, reflexive, etc.) and post-traumatic pain (after per-acute condition; 24-36 hours after onset), during lege artis general therapy (relaxation, etc.).

-The preferable TENS pulses are asymmetric, biphasic programs beginning with the numbers 12, 15, 18 (The stimulant effect of the ultrasound head/cathode is preserved and at the same time, the galvanic effect is eliminated).
+The preferable TENS pulses are asymmetric, biphasic programs beginning with the numbers 12, 15, 18 (The stimulant effect of the ultrasound head/cathode is preserved and at the same time the galvanic effect is eliminated).
 The continuous (or possibly random) frequency of 100 Hz is used.

 The effect of this combination is better than the effect of the same treatments applied subsequently.
-It is necessary to be aware of all ultrasound contraindications (see the chapter Specific Contraindication for Ultrasound Therapy).
+It is necessary to be aware of all ultrasound contraindications (see 1.10 Specific Contraindications for Ultrasound Therapy).